From the Higgs particle to the Big Bang

 Examples of research

-The production and detailed description of heavy elements are a characteristics of the GSI Helmholtz Centre for Heavy Ion Research, whose work-programme will be heavily extended due to the large-scale facility FAIR (Facility for Antiproton and Ion Research).
+The production and detailed description of heavy elements are a characteristic of the GSI Helmholtz Centre for Heavy Ion Research, whose work-program will be heavily extended due to the large-scale facility FAIR (Facility for Antiproton and Ion Research).
 The Forschungszentrum Jülich (FZJ) is also involved in these efforts.
 The FZJ is preparing a novel measurement of the electric dipole moment of protons with the aid of the storage ring COSY.
 This property could be significant for the obvious complete disappearance of anti-matter from the universe.
 The interactions between quarks and the validity of further fundamental symmetries between matter and anti-matter are in the focus of the BELLE experiment at the SuperKEKB accelerator in Japan.

-The activities at the Large Hadron Collider LHC at CERN in Geneva have achieved a breakthrough that has been desired for four decades; scientists from DESY and numerous university partners have discovered a “Higgs boson” in the experiments ATLAS and CMS, that could be responsible for the masses of all other particles.
+The activities at the Large Hadron Collider LHC at CERN in Geneva have achieved a breakthrough that has been desired for four decades; scientists from DESY and numerous university partners have discovered a “Higgs boson” in the experiments ATLAS and CMS that could be responsible for the masses of all other particles.
 The illustration here shows a computer reconstruction of the decay of a Higgs particle in two gamma quanta (dotted), which then leave behind distinctive signals in the energy detector (light-blue bars).
 This search requires huge capacities in computing power and data storage.
-The Tier-1 data processing centre GridKa in Karlsruhe, and Tier-2 centres in Hamburg and Darmstadt are major contributions by the Helmholtz Association to the whole Community.
+The Tier-1 data processing center GridKa in Karlsruhe, and Tier-2 centers in Hamburg and Darmstadt are major contributions by the Helmholtz Association to the whole Community.

 Scientists are intensively searching the LHC data for reactions in which a neutral massive particle escapes unseen from the detectors.
 In this manner they hope to find particles of Dark Matter, of which there has to be five times as much compared to the corresponding visible matter in the universe.
-These objects are also being sought for with the aid of sensitive germanium detectors, which are particularly well-shielded against cosmic radiation in the underground laboratory of the Fréjus-Tunnel – the EDELWEISS experiment is another project in which researchers of the Helmholtz Association are involved.
+These objects are also being sought for with the aid of sensitive germanium detectors, which are particularly well-shielded against cosmic radiation in the underground laboratory of the Fréjus-Tunnel.
+The EDELWEISS experiment is another project in which researchers of the Helmholtz Association are involved.

 The Karlsruhe Tritium Neutrino Experiment KATRIN is a huge technological challenge.
 No other experiment worldwide will be capable of constraining in a model-independent way the neutrino mass with the sensitivity of 0.2 electronvolt; this corresponds to 1/250,000 of the mass of an electron.
 The facility should go into operation mid-2016.